-While HomeGuard HomeWarranty’s coverage area is limited, its focus on just two states gives it precise knowledge of the weather conditions and seasons.
+While HomeGuard HomeWarranty’s coverage area is limited, its focus on just three states gives it precise knowledge of the weather conditions and seasons.
 The company can tailor its coverage to local customers’ needs and provide trusted local contractors for services and repairs.

 HomeGuard HomeWarranty Coverage

 HomeGuard HomeWarranty offers different plans for homeowners in Arizona, Nevada, and California.